PFund-Software-Ltd/pfund/README.md

 It is created to enable trading for [PFund.ai](https://pfund.ai) - a trading platform that bridges algo-trading and manual trading using AI (LLM).

-Since PFund's sole purpose is trading only, for all the data work, there is a separate library to handle that: \
+Since PFund's sole purpose is for trading only, for all the data work, there is a separate library to handle that: \
 [PFeed](https://github.com/PFund-Software-Ltd/pfeed) - Data pipeline for algo-trading, helping traders in getting real-time and historical data, and storing them in a local data lake for quantitative research.